iaean/docker-subversion/README.md

 | SASL_LDAP_FILTER | optional \| LDAP mandatory | | (uid=%U) |

 ## Running
+Beside `svn://` `http://`is exposed only.
+To provide extra security and handle your certificate bale, you are highly encouraged to run the `http://` part behind a SSL enabled reverse proxy and publish it via `https://` only.
+Keep in mind that your passwords are not encrypted via `svn://`.

 ### Running the docker image
 Use docker to run the container as you normally would.